AvinaashAnandK/casper-coherelablab/README.md

 - **Confidence in ML Projects**: Builds developers' confidence in handling diverse ML tasks.
 - **Quality Assurance**: Supports the delivery of high-quality ML project results.

-## Conclusion
-Casper stands as a valuable tool for developers embarking on ML projects, ensuring a smoother, more successful journey in the ML development landscape.